- Program Information

 To report another problem, please contact firstname.lastname@example.org.

-The Department of Biological Sciences will host a Summer Research Program in 2023.
-The 10-week program will run from May 30 to August 4, with a one-week break over the 4th of July.
+The Department of Biological Sciences will host a Summer Research Program in 2024.
+The 10-week program will run from June 3 - August 10, with a one-week break over the 4th of July.

 Students will develop a deeper understanding of the pace, demands, and thrill of scientific research through independent projects, guided by faculty mentors.
 Participating faculty mentors can be found under the Summer Research Mentors tab.